High Energy Density Physics

 Experiments have been performed over a number of years that attempt to tailor the radiation field in a laser-produced plasma and thereby influence, by direct photopumping, the excitation and ionisation.
 A mechanism often considered is line coincidence photopumping, in which a strong, narrow-band source of X-rays produced by line radiation from one plasma is used to pump directly a resonant transition in a physically separate plasma.

 We have modelled experiments on the ORION laser at AWE that have shown line-coincidence photopumping of H-like Cl by H- and He-like K ions in the same plasma for the first time.
 The experiments have shown a population enhancement in upper levels of H-like Cl which was diagnosed by enhancement of spectral line intensity of the n=4-3 transition in the H-like Cl ions.
 The experiments are relevant to astrophysical plasmas in which we have recently shown that a similar process operates.
 The experimental analysis employed both real (KCl) and null (NaCl) shots.
 The technique of bootstrapping was employed that allowed several different real and null experimental shots to be combined in a statistically meaningful way and resulted in a probability distribution for the enhancement.

 Figure shows the KCl line-coincidence pumping scheme.
 Enhancement was seen on the 64.8Å line.

 Inertial confinement fusion (ICF)

-Several members of the plasma physics group at Imperial work on ICF, and we have strong links with Lawrence Livermore’s National Ignition Facility (NIF) in California, where the world's largest inertial confinement fusion experiment is based.
-It is hoped that this facility will eventually produce more energy from fusion reactions than is present in the initial laser radiation.
+Several members of the plasma physics group at Imperial College work on Inertial Confinement Fusion (ICF), and we have strong links with Lawrence Livermore’s National Ignition Facility (NIF) in California, where the world's largest inertial confinement fusion experiment is based.